 3. Cheap travel

 I now have an AARP card, which felt like a bummer at first.
-But now that I know I can save up to 30% on Avis and Alamo rental cars, up to 20% on Hertz and get discounts on select British Airways flights, I’m ok with it.
+But now that I know I can save up to 30 percent on Avis and Alamo rental cars, up to 20 percfent on Hertz and get discounts on select British Airways flights, I’m ok with it.

 4. I’m in amazing company

-In addition to my amazing friends and family members who are 50+ there are some seriously kick-ass women who just turned 50 or are turning 50 this year, including Rachael Ray, Jillian Anderson, Julia Roberts, Parker Posey, Carrie Ann Inaba, Naomi Watts and Lisa Bonet & Molly Ringwald (my teen heroes).
+In addition to my amazing friends and family members who are 50+ there are some seriously kick-ass women who recently turned 50, including Rachael Ray, Jillian Anderson, Julia Roberts, Parker Posey, Carrie Ann Inaba and Naomi Watts.
+And Lisa Bonet & Molly Ringwald (my teen heroes).

 5. So many clothes and accessories

 It’s not because I have a shopping problem (or at least a bad one – and I’m definitely getting a good deal on everything), but I have all these great outfits and shoes and jewelry that I’ve been collecting over the years.
-From vintage pieces from the 50’s and 60’s that I’ve purchased from thrift stores to things are would probably be considered vintage because I’ve had them since I was 30, I have so much to choose from.
+From vintage pieces from the ’50s and ’60s that I’ve purchased from thrift stores to things are would probably be considered vintage because I’ve had them since I was 30, I have so many gems in my closet.

 6. All the parties!

-Several of my friends are turning 50, so it’s almost like 13-ish years ago when so many people I knew were getting married.
+Several of my friends have turned — or are turning — 50, so it’s almost like 15-ish years ago when so many people I knew were getting married, or 13-ish years ago when so many babies were being born.
 The celebrations just keep coming.

 7. I have experience (or, wisdom?)